gringer/presentation-notes/docs/2018-May-24-London-Calling.md

 ## VolTRAX

-Version 1 a while back.
-Main use is the proper version, version 2 ready to go out a bit later this year.
-Supports all kinds of complex lab workflows.
-15 inlets.
-Can do heat, PCR, fluorescence detection.
+* Version 1 a while back.
+* Main use is the proper version, version 2 ready to go out a bit later this year.
+* Supports all kinds of complex lab workflows.
+* 15 inlets.
+* Can do heat, PCR, fluorescence detection.
 It is a lab on a chip.

-Starter pack for V2 $8,000
+* Starter pack for V2 $8,000

-As I speak, the shop is open for orders, can buy a VolTRAX v2.
-Will prioritise people who got a V1.
+* **As I speak, the shop is open for orders, can buy a VolTRAX v2.**
+* Will prioritise people who got a V1.

-Can do up to 10 samples, 2xGridION.
-Pricing starts to get quite attractive for multiple samples.
+* Can do up to 10 samples, 2xGridION.
+* Pricing starts to get quite attractive for multiple samples.

 ## SkunkWorx

-A few years ago, pulled people into my office.
+* A few years ago, pulled people into my office, asked them to do a thing.

-Amazingly, people went off and did it.
+* Amazingly, people went off and did it.

-A VolTRAX - MinION hybrid, amalgamating into a single device.
-Have another DNA sequencer that can be made.
+* **A VolTRAX - MinION hybrid, amalgamating into a single device.**
+* Now have another DNA sequencer that can be made.

-Completely automated, very complicated droplet-based workflows can be built in.
-No physical handling, can work directly from cells.
+* Completely automated, very complicated droplet-based workflows can be built in.
+* No physical handling, can work directly from cells.

-Form dynamic membranes between droplets on the VolTRAX.
-Can insert a pore, and have a sequencer.
-Move the droplet to a certain part of the array and droplets look like a MinION channels.
+* Form dynamic membranes between droplets on the VolTRAX.
+* Can insert a pore, and have a sequencer.
+* Move the droplet to a certain part of the array and droplets look like a MinION channels.

-Squiggles are the squggles; they are the same.
+* Squiggles are the squggles; they are the same.

-Droplets can be quite small, or quite big.
+* Droplets can be quite small, or quite big.

-Can swap the droplet.
+* Can swap the droplet.

-Can access the trans side.
-Can take the things you sequenced, and PCR them, or sequence again.
+* Can access the trans side.
+* Can take the things you sequenced, and PCR them, or sequence again.

-Target is to get to 128 channels.
-More likely to be less than that.
-Currently 8-channel breadboard.
+* Target is to get to 128 channels.
+* More likely to be less than that.
+* Currently 8-channel breadboard.

-Extraction zone, Library zone, sequencing zone.
+* Extraction zone, Library zone, sequencing zone.

-Henrietta Lax cells being aligned and lysed.
-No shearing; what if you could just get whole chromosomes and put it between two droplets.
+* Henrietta Lacks cells being aligned and lysed.
+* No shearing; what if you could just get whole chromosomes and put it between two droplets.

-Lots of things you can do.
-We tend to stick DNA to the membrane.
-Can coat up the droplet with DNA, DNA whizzes around and will find pore within seconds.
-If you have a tiny amount of material that you want to mine digitally, can mine out that cell.
+* Lots of things you can do.
+* We tend to stick DNA to the membrane.
+* Can coat up the droplet with DNA, DNA whizzes around and will find pore within seconds.
+* If you have a tiny amount of material that you want to mine digitally, can mine out that cell.

-With read-until, can eject high-abundant stuff.
+* With read-until, can eject high-abundant stuff.

-Schemes where you can re-pair sequenced DNA and put it through again.
+* Schemes where you can re-pair sequenced DNA and put it through again.

-Can also just hybridise things to DNA.
-SOme Cas9 are SNP sensitive, can count thousands of presence - absense.
-Spit blood in, all in one, very flexible measuring device.
+* Can also just hybridise things to DNA.
+* Some Cas9 are SNP sensitive, can count thousands of presence - absense.
+* Spit blood in, all in one, very flexible measuring device.

-We have the proof of concept, all now about making the box.
-Will be coming your way.
-Not talking years.
+* We have the proof of concept, all now about making the box.
+* Will be coming your way; not talking years.

-The mind boggles of what you can do.
-A small platform at relatively low plex.
+* The mind boggles of what you can do.
+* A small platform at relatively low plex.
 Our next likely major product launch.

-##
+## Timeline

-Revision D ASIC, can get now.
+* Revision D ASIC, can get now.
 Probably broadly by middle of Q3.
 Should see 20-30 Gb.
-Kit9 much improved ligation kit
+* Kit9 much improved ligation kit
-PromethION went on commerical release today
+* PromethION went on commerical release today
-PromethION flow cells orderable
+* PromethION flow cells orderable
-Epi2Me commericalisation
+* Epi2Me commericalisation
-Software umblocking fixes
+* Software umblocking fixes
-MinIT shipping in July
+* MinIT shipping in July
-Ambient shipping in July
+* Ambient shipping in July
-First flongle shipments in July
+* First flongle shipments in July
-Voltrax V2 in August
+* Voltrax V2 in August
-Much more performant 1D² in August
+* Much more performant 1D² in August
-RNA upgrade in terms of yield / quality in September In December fully-performant PromethION (48 flow cells) - ONT has just got 3Tb internally
+* RNA upgrade in terms of yield / quality in September
+* In December fully-performant PromethION (48 flow cells)
+    * ONT has just got 3Tb internally
- - target is 12 Tb per run, equivalent to 3-4 NovaSeqs December Mk1C MinION
+    * target is 12 Tb per run, equivalent to 3-4 NovaSeqs
+* December Mk1C MinION

 ## Questions

-Flongle - should be able to be chuckable; throwing away electronics is difficult.
+* Flongle flow cells should be able to be chuckable; throwing away electronics is difficult.

-Multiple pores - Coverage will be reduced because errors aren't correlated.
+* Multiple pores - Coverage will be reduced because errors aren't correlated.
 As long as you can pick the right one, which is the high and low quality base.

-Trying to get the same kits and settings on all devices.
+* Trying to get the same kits and settings on all devices.

-SmidgION - We can make it, that's not a problem.
+* SmidgION - We can make it, that's not a problem.
 ASIC is reallyy cheap.
 Flongle comes first.

-R10 pore - frequency of homopolymers.
+* R10 pore - frequency of homopolymers.
 Current software can call homopolymers as -1, some bias in software that is consistently doing it wrong.
 Will get a lot further with just incremental improvements.